primaza/primazactl/README.md

     - run the test:  `out/venv3/bin/primazatest -o`
         - src script is `scripts/src/primazatest/runtest.sh`
         - requires inputs: python virtual environment directory, the primaza configuration file and the cluster names.
-- To run the test for an options file run "make test-options"
+- To run the test for the apply command file run "make test-apply"
   - This will:
     - run `make setup-test`
     - run the test:  `out/venv3/bin/primazatest -t`